To discuss the differences between a table saw, and a miter saw, this article starts with a table saw.

 1. They are dangerous

-Despite the fact that the most recent table saws come with a lot of safety features, they are still very dangerous.
+Even though the most recent table saws come with many safety features, they are still very dangerous.
 They are more dangerous than miter saws because their blades are exposed.
 One little mistake in the use of a table saw can lead to serious injuries.

 2. They are expensive

-As mentioned above, a table saw costs much more than $1,500 and that makes them very expensive.
-You should be sure that a miter saw cannot handle your cuts before you purchase a table saw.
+As mentioned above, a table saw costs much more than $1,500, making them very expensive.
+You should be sure that a miter saw cannot handle your cuts before purchasing a table saw.

 3. They take a lot of space